tenstad/provider-cloudian/.github/PULL_REQUEST_TEMPLATE.md

 I have:

 - [ ] Read and followed Crossplane's [contribution process].
-- [ ] Run `make reviewable` to ensure this PR is ready for review.
+- [ ] Run `make reviewable test` to ensure this PR is ready for review.
-- [ ] Added `backport release-x.y` labels to auto-backport this PR if necessary.

 ### How has this code been tested